 for the Ark's move to the sea.
 I told them that the sea would be coming to us,

 but they would hear nothing of it.
 Getting the wood was another problem.
 All the

 decent trees have Tree Preservation Orders on them and we live in a Site of

 Special Scientific Interest set up in order to protect the spotted owl.
 I tried

 to convince the environmentalists that I needed the wood to save the owls - but

-no go!
 When I started gathering the animals, the RSPCA sued me.
 They insisted that I

 was confining wild animals against their will.
 They argued the accommodation was